KrashV/Sign-Placer/README.md

 # Pre-Usage

 After finishing setting up your signs in the generator, press `Create and Export` button.
-Now, you have to save it inside Sign Placer mod.
+Now, you have to save it either inside Sign Placer mod or outside one.

+We suggest to create a separate folder since the .pak file can be updated with future releases.
+So let's do that: in `mods` folder create a new one, i.e. `MySignsToPlace`

 Let's say you called the folder "My First Picture".
 After pressing `Create and Export` button, navigate to
-> /Starbound/mods/Sign Placer/put_signs_here
+> /Starbound/mods/MySignsToPlace/put_signs_here

 and put save your folder there.
 So the final path will look like
-> /Starbound/mods/Sign Placer/put_signs_here/My First Picture
+> /Starbound/mods/MySignsToPlace/put_signs_here/My First Picture

 Now launch Starbound.